Chapter 003: The Contract

 The rice paddies opened in the early light.
 The mist was lifting, each stalk rising green and dripping into the air, the last drops clinging to blade-tips and catching the first slant of sun before they fell.

-Thirteen walked along the narrow bank behind Lumara, his feet finding their usual path.
+William walked along the narrow bank behind Lumara, his feet finding their usual path.
 But this morning each footstep felt different — the soft press of clay, every small stone under his sandal transmitting its shape to him with perfect clarity, as if the ground had decided to speak.

 Lumara did not go straight.
 She wound through several paddies, pausing, the way an animal searches.